yum25/yum25/README.md

 I'm a software engineer with a focus on product engineering and newsroom infrastructure.
 I study computer science at The University of Michigan.

-Previously, I developed software at The New York Time's Games🧩, The Michigan Daily, DETROITography, and Avenu.
+Previously, I developed software at The New York Times Games, The Michigan Daily, DETROITography, and Avenu.

 Passionate about web and full-stack development, programming and its impact on the world.